DaoCloud/DaoCloud-docs/docs/en/docs/baize/developer/inference/vllm-inference.md

 # Create Inference Service Using vLLM Framework

-Intelligent Engine supports using vLLM as an inference service, offering all the capabilities of vLLM while fully adapting to the OpenAI interface definition.
+AI Lab supports using vLLM as an inference service, offering all the capabilities of vLLM while fully adapting to the OpenAI interface definition.

 ## Introduction to vLLM